DECORATING A KITCHEN WITH BLACK APPLIANCES

 The oak cabinets in this next kitchen look SHARP with the black microwave.
 And while there’s a bit of mix and match with the stainless stove (I’d rather see the appliances ALL black), the overall look is working…

-While there isn’t a wide range of colours that suit black cabinets – the ones that DO work look pretty bangin’.
-And with these colours is where you’ll find it’s EASIER to get away without black countertops, as long as you bring black in somewhere else.
+While there isn’t a wide range of colors that suit black cabinets – the ones that DO work look pretty bangin’.
+And with these colors is where you’ll find it’s EASIER to get away without black countertops, as long as you bring black in somewhere else.

-And unlike white cabinets, which are fussier, paint colours give you a bit more flexibility as to the range you can look at, including:
+And unlike white cabinets, which are fussier, paint colors give you a bit more flexibility as to the range you can look at, including:

 Generally speaking, the DARKER you go and/or the more STRIKING you go, the better chance you have of pulling off black, even WITHOUT black countertops!
 However, ensure you tie in black details SOMEWHERE in your design (i.e. cabinet hardware/faucet/light fixtures).